-The Law Office of Jocelyn C Stewart, Corp. is proud to announce that Sean F. Mangan is now Of Counsel to our firm.
+The Law Office of Jocelyn C Stewart, Corp. is proud to have Sean F. Mangan is Of Counsel to our firm.
 Joining us after a highly successful Army JAG Corps (JAGC) career, Lieutenant Colonel (Retired) Mangan brings an unmatched range of experience to the Stewart legal team.

 A seasoned attorney and criminal law expert, Sean holds a Master of Laws (LLM) degree, a Top Secret (TS/SCI) security clearance, and a “Master Military Justice Practitioner” Army Skill Identifier (ASI).
 With time in both civilian and military courts, Sean Mangan has a proven track-record in criminal cases and adverse administrative actions.
 His former clients include commanders, general officers, and high-profile servicemembers.
 Having done virtually every job in the criminal justice system—investigator, prosecutor, defense counsel, appellate counsel, and trial judge—Sean is able to provide our clients with superior advice and representation in both military and civilian criminal matters.